artemkanaki/swapi/readme.md

 Whole functionality is based on TypeScript Decorators.
 Here is an explanation of decorators in this repo:

-- `@BaseUrl(url: string, relatedTo: { new(): A })` - declares a path which will be used as a prefix for endpoints. url may be wrote wrapped in slashes, or not, it does not matter.
+- `@BaseUrl(url: string, relatedTo: { new(): A }, pathCombiner: string = null)` - declares a path which will be used as a prefix for endpoints. url may be wrote wrapped in slashes, or not, it does not matter.
 Also there is second parameter, which means a parent resource.
 So declared resource will be nested.
 Also notice that url may be in express format.
-Url `owners/:id`, will be parsed, and parameter `id` will be automatically added in path params, and will have `string` type;
+Url `owners/:id`, will be parsed, and parameter `id` will be automatically added in path params, and will have `string` type. `pathCombiner` may be specified if you need to add extra params, or just part of url between parent's and children's endpoints.;
 - `@Get(url: string, description?: string)` - declares new `GET` endpoint.
 - `@Post(url: string, description?: string)` - declares new `POST` endpoint.
 - `@Put(url: string, description?: string)` - declares new `PUT` endpoint.